bast/smeshing/README.rst

 -  Sometimes a step generates crazy meshes.
 Possibly there is a numerical instability for small forces or division by very small number.
--  One needs to set a ``seeding_speed``.
-This controls in how many steps the initial point distribution is set up.
-The higher the number, the fewer steps, and the more uniform distribution.
-The more steps, the more time it takes, but also the more it will reflect the resolution function.
-Currently it needs some experimentation.
-Later we need something more black box.
 -  Coastline resolution is currently hard-coded to be inversely proportional to the distance to nearest neighbor in view divided by
    6. In future versions this will be read from input.